 Preparing for an operation

-If your child needs an operation, we’ll tell you at your appointment and we’ll arrange a suitable date.
-You may be asked to attend a pre-admission appointment to meet the surgical team and discuss any concerns.
+If your child needs an operation, we will tell you at your appointment and then arrange a suitable date.
+For some surgical procedures you may be asked to attend a pre-admission appointment to meet the surgical team, ask questions and discuss any concerns.

 Before your admission date it’s important to take a look at these things to do.

 Knowing your child needs an operation can be a distressing and anxious time.
 You’ll probably have lots of questions to ask and you will want to know your child is receiving excellent care.
 Alder Hey is proud to be a World Health Organisation Safe Surgery Site and this means we’re extremely serious about performing surgery to the highest standards of safety.